soup-bowl/chromeboard/README.md

-# Chromeboard
-### Turn a Chrome installation into a digital signage board.

 ![Chromeboard app demonstration](https://soup-bowl.github.io/Chromeboard/example/79EK6Hx.gif)

 Using a dedicated extension page, the extension will cycle user-selected websites continuously.
 Intended for wallboards that cycle through pages on display.